Iven C. Kincheloe Award

 In 1958, The Society of Experimental Test Pilots established the Iven C. Kincheloe Award in memory of Captain Iven C. Kincheloe, USAF.
-The purpose of the Kincheloe Award is to recognize outstanding professional accomplishment in the conduct of flight-testing by a test pilot member of the Society of Experimental Test Pilots.
+The purpose of the Kincheloe Award is to recognize outstanding professional accomplishment in the conduct of flight-testing by a test pilot member of The Society of Experimental Test Pilots.
+The recipient must be a living member of the Society and the accomplishment or at least a significant phase must have occurred during the past year (1 July to 1 July).
+The achievement must involve actual flight-testing conducted by the individual and represent the outstanding contribution to an aerospace flight program while acting as a test pilot.
 The presentation of the Kincheloe Award is a highlight of the annual Awards Banquet and is the most visible manifestation of the Society's contribution to the aviation community in general.
-Each recipient will receive a small replica of the respective award, while the perpetual trophies remain on display at SETP Headquarters and the National Air and Space Museum.
+The award is all the more significant in that it is direct recognition from test pilot peers.
+The Kincheloe Award is sponsored by Lockheed Martin.